Phnom Penh Cambodia Travel Guide

 While an urban center, Phnom Penh offers some green spaces and riverine beauty.

-Venture beyond the main tourist circuit to uncover The City of four faces''s minor-known charms.
+Venture beyond the main tourist circuit to discover The City of four faces''s less-known-known charms.

 Short ferry ride across Mekong.
 Glimpse traditional village life.
 Known for silk weaving, farming.
 Rent a bicycle to explore.
 Book a tour via GetYourGuide.